vk-cs/docs-public/docs/en/additionals/cases/cases-gitlab/case-harbor/case-harbor.md

 **Attention**

-Remember the password entered for the user, it will be required for integration with Gitlab.
+Remember the password entered for the user, it will be required for integration with GitLab.

 </warn>

-6. Create a new project that will contain the built images from Gitlab.
+6. Create a new project that will contain the built images from GitLab.
 To do this, select Projects on the left:

 ![](./assets/1583617765191-1583617765191.png)